baronfel/openfsharp-dotnetcore-profiling/README.md

 This sample covers how to use the [dotnet-dump] tool to collect and analyze memory dumps of a running application.
 It will also cover more in-depth investigations using LLDB directly.

-### Diagnosing stack overflows

-This sample covers how to use your debugger's thread information together with [dotnet-dump] to investigate the root cause of a Stack Overflow, which usually cannot be easily root-caused.

 ### Profiling CPU usage

 This sample covers how to use [dotnet-trace] and [speedscope] to collect and view CPU traces for your application.
 It also demonstrates the use of the [perf] tool on Linux for on-device profiling when a graphical user interface isn't available.

+### Diagnosing logic errors

+This sample covers how to use your debugger's thread information together with [dotnet-sos] to investigate incorrect logic in your application.

 ## Useful links